Molaison/MantaID/readme.md

 str(data_splt)
 ```

-The current feature columns are strings, which cannot be used for training yet, so they need to be converted to factor types.
-The levels parameter needs to be set as the order of appearance of the characters in the different feature columns is different and the factor levels need to be standardized.This can then be used directly as a numeric type, but it will also be transformed into a numeric type for compatibility reasons.
+It is necessary to convert the existing feature columns to factor types because they are currently strings and cannot be used for training.
+Because of characters appear in different feature columns in a different order, the levels parameter must be set in order to standardize the factor levels.
+This can then be used directly as a numeric type, but for compatibility reasons it will also be converted into a numeric type.

 ```r
 data_fct = mi_to_numer(data_splt,levels = c("*", 0:9, letters, LETTERS, "_", ".", "-", " ", "/", "\\", ":"))